 You’ve probably been in this situation before: you purchase something from the store, but by the time you get home you no longer want or need it.
 Or, you make a purchase online and the item you receive doesn’t quite meet your expectations.
 Depending on the store’s return policy, you can typically return the item to the store to get a refund.
 If you used your credit card for the original purchase, you’ll get the refund back to your credit card.

 Companies have different refund time limits.
-You may have up to 90 days to request a credit card refund for a purchase you made.
+While some retailers may allow up to 90 days to request a credit card refund, others may have shorter time periods.
+Acting quickly is key to ensuring you can receive a refund.
 You can find the company's refund policy on the back of your receipt or the company's website.
 Or, you can call to ask how long you have to request a refund.

 How Long Do Credit Card Refunds Take

-When you make the initial credit card purchase, you check your online account and see the transaction right away, but it isn't the same with refunds.
-This pending transaction after you make a purchase is just an authorization, not the real thing.
+When you make a credit card purchase, you can typically see it reflected on your online account right away.
+However, the same isn't true for refunds.
+The pending transaction you see after you make a purchase is just an authorization, not the real thing.
 Your credit card issuer puts a hold on those funds so you don’t spend that money somewhere else.
 The actual transaction doesn’t post to your account for a few days.

 Credit card refunds seem to take longer, but in many cases, the refund takes the same amount of time.
 The difference is that there’s no pending refund on your account.

 The timing of a credit card refund depends on the retailer, the credit card issuer, and the method of the return.
 Some retailers will credit the refund back to your account right away when you make a return in person.
 You’ll see the refund credited to your account as soon as you check.
 In other cases, credit card refunds can take up to 30 days to show up on your account.

 The refund will take longer if you’re returning the item by mail because you have to wait for the merchant to receive the returned item, then for them to process the refund.